-How to Produce an Effective Online Book Trailer
+Tips for Producing an Effective Online Book Trailer

-The ideal, of course, would be for a book trailer is to “go viral,” and reach hundreds of thousands—or millions—of viewers.
+The ideal, of course, would be for a book trailer to “go viral” and reach hundreds of thousands—or millions—of viewers.
 A more realistic (and perhaps even more practical) goal is to create a book trailer that gets passed along from potential reader to potential reader—like-minded people who are truly interested in the book’s subject matter and might actually buy the book, rather than just appreciate your video production skills.

-If your book is in a “how-to” genre in some way, shape or form, you can help promote your book with a piece of useful advice taken from the text.
+If your book is in a “how-to” genre in some way, shape, or form, you can help promote your book with a piece of useful advice taken from the text.
 In this way, you’re giving the book trailer viewer a true idea of how helpful your book will be to him or her.

 A title about automobile maintenance might show the viewer how simple it is to check the oil; a knitting book can demonstrate a tricky stitch.

-A great example of a useful trailer to promote a cookbook is the video produced for the cookbook Les Petits Macarons.
-Authors Kathryn Gordon and Anne McBride produced an extensive demonstration video of the pastry techniques that go into making French macarons that is outlined in the book, which got great attention and boosted book sales.
+A great example of a useful trailer to promote a cookbook is the video produced for the cookbook "Les Petits Macarons."
+Authors Kathryn Gordon and Anne McBride produced an extensive demonstration video of the pastry techniques that go into making French macarons and that are outlined in the book.
+The trailer got great attention and boosted book sales.

 Be Visually Arresting

-Video is a visual medium that demands movement, which makes it great for books that are art- or graphically focused, for example, children's books.
-Even if you don’t have any live action in your book trailer, you can create movement in other ways—for example, by panning over still images.
+Video is a visual medium that demands movement, which makes it great for books that are art or graphically focused, including children's books.
+Even if you don’t have any live action in your book trailer, you can create movement in other ways, such as by panning over still images.

 Create an Atmosphere

-For an example of a book trailer that creates an atmosphere, check out the article about the Rite of Passage book trailer.
-Author Kevin Symmons' video successfully (the article provides a link) evokes the mood of his magic-infused romance novel.
+For an example of a book trailer that creates an atmosphere, check out Kevin V. Symmons's video for his magic-infused romance novel "Rite of Passage."

-Be Clever, Be Bold
+Be Clever and Bold

 Online video viewers are used to—and very much appreciate—cleverness.
-Creative, Inc., the authors of The Ultimate Guide to Running a Successful Freelance Business created a fantastically creative video to promote their book, highly appealing to their presumably creative base of potential readers.
-And, as they’re book is about advertising (i.e. getting attention), their method convinced readers that they knew their stuff.
-The book trailer probably cost more than most of us would spend—but it was an over-the-top way to show serious WWII buffs that the author meant business.
-And, as a bonus, it helped land Pressfield a gig with the History Channel, narrating a television show about General Rommel.
+Meg Mateo Ilasco and Joy Deangdeelert Cho, the authors of "Creative, Inc.: The Ultimate Guide to Running a Successful Freelance Business," made a fantastically creative video to promote their book.
+It was cleverly done and highly appealing to their creative base of potential readers.

+A bold move can capture eyeballs, too.
+Author (and adviser extraordinaire to other authors) Steven Pressfield created an epic trailer for his novel "Killing Rommel," complete with rented tanks and filmed in a California desert with the help of Hollywood pros.
+The book trailer probably cost more than most of us would spend—but it was an over-the-top way to show serious World War II buffs that the author meant business.
+And as a bonus, it helped land Pressfield a gig with the History Channel, narrating a television show about General Erwin Rommel.